ray-project/ray/doc/source/ray-overview/workloads.md

 Explore the ways that Ray helps to build AI applications.

 ## Batch inference on CPUs and GPUs
 Performing inference on incoming batches of data can be parallelized by exporting the architecture and weights of a trained model to the shared object store.
-Using these model replicas, Ray scales predictions on batches across workers.
+Using these model replicas, Ray AIR's [Batch Predictor](air-predictors) scales predictions on batches across workers.

 |<img src="../images/batch_inference.png" width="70%" loading="lazy">|
 |:--:|